minaseem/vp-notifier/README.md

 # vp-notifier

-A web component that emits event `onVPEnter` whenever it comes in, and `onVPExit` whenever it goes out of viewport.
+A web component that emits event `onChange` whenever it comes in or goes out of viewport.

-#installation
+#Installation

 ```bash
 npm install vp-notifier --save
 ```
-#usage
+#Usage

 ```js
 require('vp-notifer')